 It is incredibly useful to keep a bank of health and safety evidence on file.
 Many construction bids will request an example risk assessment, for example.
 Supplementary supporting evidence can include:

 - Risk assessment templates

 - Inspection recording form

 Scaffolding operative competency

 Demonstrating your organisation’s training processes will give the buyer confidence in your proposed services.
-Therefore, a good approach for scaffolding tenders is to ensure your training process is documented.
+Therefore, a good approach for construction contracts is to ensure your training process is documented.
 Let’s look at this in more detail.